 Some FAQ’s related to Sticky Bit:

-Now sticky bit is set, lets check if user “temp” can delete this folder which is created xyz user.
+Now sticky bit is set, let us check if user “temp” can delete this folder which is created xyz user.

 if you observe other user is unable to delete the folder /opt/dump.
 And now content in this folder such as files and folders can be deleted by their respective owners who created them.
 No one can delete other users data in this folder though they have full permissions.